yinondouchan/balancing_robot/README.md

 ### Motor control
 * 2x TB67S249FTG stepper motor drivers: https://www.pololu.com/product/3096

+### Wheels
+* Alternative A:
+  * 2x Pololu 90mm wheels: https://www.pololu.com/product/1438
+  * 2x Pololu universal mounting hubs for 5mm shaft and M3 screws: https://www.pololu.com/product/1998
+* Alternative B (Using some of the components in alternative A):
+  * 2x 5mm hex couplers: https://www.aliexpress.com/item/32959682575.html?spm=a2g0s.9042311.0.0.27424c4docg9sb
+  * 3d print a plastic wheel compatible to the above hex coupler and mount the tires of the aforementioned Pololu 90mm wheels on them.
+This is what I did and I will send the STL file for those wheels.

 ### Microcontrollers and computers
 * 1x Fake Arduino Nano board: https://www.aliexpress.com/item/32607801066.html?spm=a2g0s.9042311.0.0.27424c4dqhugXl